Ryan McMahon Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 16th in the league.
+- The Brewers pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Brewers have a 4.05 team ERA that ranks 13th among all league pitching staffs.
+- The Brewers have the 11th-ranked team ERA among all league pitching staffs (4.02).

-- The right-hander's last appearance came on Tuesday against the Washington Nationals, when he threw six innings, surrendering three earned runs while giving up six hits.
+- The left-hander last pitched on Wednesday against the Washington Nationals, when he tossed four innings, allowing one earned run while giving up three hits.

+- The 36-year-old has put together a 3.01 ERA and 6.4 strikeouts per nine innings in 14 games this season, while allowing a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.